crate/crate-operator/utils/dc_util/README.md

 - **Enhanced Flag Support**: Now supports both `-reset-routing` and `--reset-routing` flag formats
 - **Configurable Paths**: New `--log-file` and `--lock-file` CLI flags for customized deployments

-These updates solve the historical issue where _NEW_PRIMARIES_ routing allocation could not be reliably reset, and make hook debugging significantly easier in Kubernetes environments.
+These updates solve the historical issue where _NEW_PRIMARIES_ routing allocation could not be reliably reset and make hook debugging significantly easier in Kubernetes environments.

 # What does the tool do?

-First the decommission settings are configured for the cluster.
-By default, _force_ decommission is enabled - in terms of: If cratedb would come to the decision that the decommission failed, it would roll it back.
-In context of terminating the POD/process in kubernetes, the shutdown cannot be canceled - therefore _force_ is typically set on cratedb side.
-However, this can now be controlled via the `dc-util-graceful-stop` StatefulSet label or remains true by default.
+First, the decommission settings are configured for the cluster.
+By default, _force_ decommission is enabled - meaning: If CrateDB determines that the decommission failed, it would roll it back.
+In the context of terminating a pod/process in Kubernetes, the shutdown cannot be canceled - therefore _force_ is typically set on the CrateDB side.
+However, this can now be controlled via the `dc-util-graceful-stop` StatefulSet label and remains true by default.

 **NEW**: The tool now intelligently detects if a StatefulSet has a PostStart hook configured with dc_util reset-routing capability.
 If no such PostStart hook exists, routing allocation changes are skipped to prevent permanent cluster misconfiguration.

-Before doing that, the STS is checked for the number of replicas configured.
-This is done to figure out whether a FULL stop of all PODS in the cratedb Cluster is _scheduled_.
-In case of a FULL restart there is **NO** decommission sent to the cluster and the k8s shutdown continues by sending `SIGTERM`.
+Before doing that, the StatefulSet is checked for the number of replicas configured.
+This is done to determine whether a full stop of all pods in the CrateDB cluster is _scheduled_.
+In case of a full restart, there is **NO** decommission sent to the cluster and the Kubernetes shutdown continues by sending `SIGTERM`.

-**NEW**: The tool now also detects single node clusters (replicas=1) and automatically skips decommission since there are no other nodes to migrate data to, preventing potential failures or hanging operations.
+**NEW**: The tool now also detects single node clusters (replicas=1) and automatically skips decommissioning since there are no other nodes to migrate data to, preventing potential failures or hanging operations.

 For having access to the number of replicas on the sts, additional permission need to be granted to the ServiceAccount: